Dalbee/energy-analytics-fabric-bi/docs/architecture/overall_fabric_architecture.md

 # Overall Microsoft Fabric Architecture

 This document describes the end-to-end architecture implemented across all three projects within this repository.
-The solution follows a modern data and analytics architecture aligned with enterprise design principles, Microsoft recommended patterns, and the governance requirements of a large energy-sector organisation.
+The solution follows a modern data and analytics architecture aligned with enterprise design principles and the governance requirements of a large energy-sector organisation.

 ---